 Spread over nearly five acres and including 11 separate buildings, the museum is full of fascinating tidbits of Arizona history that you’re unlikely to see elsewhere.

 The original house was built in the 1860’s and belonged to the state’s governor; the museum opened in 1928.
+This really is a place where the beauty of the past meets the luxury of the present.

 2. Tour Jerome, Arizona